There’s no way around it. Amsterdam did not live up to our expectations.

 We couldn’t wait to experience it for ourselves.

 Our opportunity to visit Amsterdam came when we found a great travel deal while searching for a “babymoon” destination.
 The package included three nights in Paris followed by three in Amsterdam, and it was the latter’s inclusion that sold us.
-Ironically, we ended up falling completely in love with Paris and having rather conflicting emotions about the Dutch city.
+Ironically, we ended up falling completely in love with Paris and having rather conflicting emotions about Amsterdam.

 Despite our excited anticipation on the train ride north, the letdown began almost as soon as we arrived in Amsterdam.
 After taking a tram to our hotel, we immediately hit the streets to start exploring.
 It was then that we realized that the city was an absolute mess.
-We had just missed a huge festival that takes place every year, but the remnants of it were littered across the city and its famous canals.
+We had just missed a huge festival, but the remnants of it were littered across the city and its famous canals.
 Confetti, plastic bottles, trash, vomit – all of it clogged the streets and bobbed in the water.

 Nothing takes the wind out of your sails like discovering that the city you’d heard was the epitome of beauty has been treated like someone’s garbage dump.